-- Take into consideration that, according to a local Filipino newspaper, Filipinos may prefer to read materials in English rather than Tagalog. - Representing Google Translate options on the NVTA's websites in each respective language rather than listing them all in English.
-It should also be noted that FTA does not consider Google Translate as a sufficient translation tool for vital documents. - Locate the Google Translate tool on the NVTA websites in a more prominent location (currently located at the bottom right corner of each page). - Translate printed information disseminated to the public into more languages (currently only translated into Spanish). - Advertise in more media outlets that target languages other than English and Spanish. - Translate information about fare payment and pass sales into more languages or use symbols to illustrate key ideas. - Improve communication with targeted organizations such as Community-Based Organizations (CBOs) to ensure that more LEP individuals participate in outreach efforts. - Provide more bus rider presentations to various organizations, such as CBOs. - Increase outreach/marketing efforts to include social media and traditional media (in various languages) so that higher LEP participation for outreach events focused on accessing information can be achieved.
+- Take into consideration that, according to a local Filipino newspaper, Filipinos may prefer to read materials in English rather than Tagalog. - Information in Spanish and Filipino and links for users about browser translation were included in on the new website.
+Representing Google Translate options on the NVTA's websites in each respective language rather than listing them all in English.
+It should also be noted that FTA does not consider Google Translate as a sufficient translation tool for vital documents. - Locate the Google Translate tool on the NVTA websites in a more prominent location (currently located at the bottom right corner of each page). - Translate more printed information disseminated to the public into more languages (currently only translated into Spanish). - Advertise in more media outlets that target languages other than English and Spanish. - Translate information about fare payment and pass sales into more languages or use symbols to illustrate key ideas. - Improve communication with targeted organizations such as Community-Based Organizations (CBOs) to ensure that more LEP individuals participate in outreach efforts. - Always ask the CBO about the language needs of their group so that the right staff is available that for translation. - Plan annual outreach with Filipino-American Association of American Canyon that serves the Filipino community in American Canyon - Provide more bus rider presentations to various organizations, such as CBOs. - Increase outreach/marketing efforts to include social media and traditional media (in various languages) so that higher LEP participation for outreach events focused on accessing information can be achieved.
 The placement of traditional media at bus stops and on buses may be especially critical toward improving information accessibility.